geotools/geotools/docs/user/library/opengis/progress.rst

 * ProgressPrinter - reports operation progress to standard out
 * ProgressMailer - will email when the operation is completed

-As you can see these really are intended for operations that may take minuets to complete.
+As you can see these really are intended for operations that may take minutes to complete.

 There are a couple implementations of direct interest to implementors: